Liverpool date finally added - how to get tickets to N-Dubz return show in 2022

 They also had a solo single I Need You which reached No.1 in the UK R&B charts and was certified Gold.

-As well as chart success the band won many accolades including four MOBO awards including best newcomer in 2007, and Best Song in 2010 for their hit single Playing With Fire which was later certified platinum in the UK charts.
+As well as chart success the band won many accolades including four MOBO awards, best newcomer in 2007, as well as Best Song in 2010 for their hit single Playing With Fire, which was later certified platinum in the UK charts.
 At the 2010 Brit Awards they were nominated for best British single.